baetyl/baetyl-docs-en/docs/install/Install-from-source.md

 - The Go tools and modules

 The minimum required go version is 1.12.
 Refer to [golang.org](https://golang.org/dl/) or [golang.google.cn](https://golang.google.cn/dl/) to download and install the Go tools.
-Now we use Go Modules to manage packages, you can refer [goproxy.cn](https://goproxy.cn) to enable the Go Modules.
+Now we use Go Modules to manage packages，you can refer [goproxy.baidu.com](https://goproxy.baidu.com/)  to set GOPROXY if needs.

 - The Docker Engine and Buildx